 DEDICATED BELIEVERS MINISTRIES!

-Click here to learn about our March artist grant winner, Alex Younger.
-Click here to learn about our March artist grant winner, Cara Mays.
+Click here to learn about our Cycle #16 artist grant winner, Alex Younger.
+Click here to learn about our other Cycle #16 artist grant winner, Cara Mays.

 Congratulations to Dedicated Belivers Ministries on a successful grant application!